-Spinach pesto on pappardelle pasta is an easy tasty, way to get some nutritious spinach onto the plate.
+Spinach pesto on pappardelle pasta is a tasty way to get some nutritious spinach onto the plate quickly and easily.

 This recipe is a great way to get the kids to eat their spinach and makes for a great side dish as well as a delicious lunch.

 Love great pasta dishes?

 If you can’t get enough of great pasta dinner recipes, please check out our collection of 20 Best Pasta Dinners!